 Classic Italian comfort food, meet breezy summer vacation.
-This is Tomato Farro Risotto, and it is bursting to be your garden-fresh, leftover-friendly, let’s feel fancy without actually being fancy dinner/side dish/lunch/if I eat this for breakfast, please do not judge.
+This is Farro Risotto, and it is bursting to be your garden-fresh, leftover-friendly, let’s feel fancy without actually being fancy dinner, side dish, or lunch.
+Oh, and if you eat this for breakfast, I promise, I will not judge.

-We enjoyed round one for a cozy dinner on our porch, then I packed up the leftovers to take with us to an outdoor picnic with friends.
-It hit the spot for both occasions!
+- And tastes fabulous when served warm and at room temperature (we enjoyed round one for a cozy dinner on our porch, then I packed up the leftovers to take with us to an outdoor picnic with friends)

-To anyone who has been intimidated by risotto: I want to stress that farro risotto is simple to make.
+To anyone who has been intimidated by risotto: this farro risotto is for you.

 How to Make Farro Risotto